|Clean, odour-free, pale pink colour and a minimal accumulation of wax are indications of healthy ears.|

 Deafness, usually brought on by age, trauma, loud noise or infection, can also be hereditary or congenital.
 Unfortunately, once diagnosed with clinical deafness, it is a lifelong condition.

 - Gently massage the ear area to help work the medication deeper into the ear canal.
+If there is enough medication in the ear, you will just begin to hear a "squishing" noise as you massage.

 IMPORTANT: Always administer medicine to its full term for it to be effective.
 When administering medication stay calm – your pet can sense if you are nervous making it more difficult to apply the treatment.
 Always praise and reward your pet with a treat.